-Some software records reverse charge transactions and it is not necessary to have separate entries for the self supply and purchase.
-If the software does not record reverse charge transactions it will be necessary to record reverse charge transactions twice, once as a supply made and a second time as a supply received.
+Some software records reverse charge transactions and it is not necessary to have separate entries for the self-supply and purchase.
+If the software does not record reverse charge transactions it is necessary to record reverse charge transactions twice, once as a supply made and a second time as a supply received.

 Records must be kept for six years (or 10 years if the business uses VATMOSS).
-Digital records will need to be maintained for six years following deregistration, but may be kept in alternative formats rather than in functional compatible software.
+Digital records need to be maintained for six years following deregistration but may be kept in alternative formats rather than in functional compatible software.

 As explained in the previous section, the MTD regulations generally require a digital record of each and every transaction.
 There are exceptions for:

-Retailers will be able to record gross daily takings (not weekly, monthly or quarterly) rather than each individual transaction.
+Retailers can record gross daily takings (not weekly, monthly or quarterly) rather than each individual transaction.
 This means that there does not need to be a digital link between tills and the accounting records; recording the daily totals in the digital accounting records meets the requirements.
 Many businesses are using a retail scheme without understanding that they are doing so.

-The flat rate scheme will continue and digital records of supplies received will not be required (unless they relate to capital items which cost more than £2,000 including VAT).
+The flat rate scheme continues and digital records of supplies received are not required (unless they relate to capital items which cost more than £2,000 including VAT).

 The additional records required for margin schemes and the calculation of the marginal VAT charged do not need to be kept in digital form.
-These records must still be maintained in some format.
+These records must still be maintained in some form.

-The regulations allow HMRC to relax the digital record keeping requirements where it would be impossible, impractical or unduly onerous to comply.
+The regulations allow HMRC to issue notices to relax the digital record keeping requirements where it would be impossible, impractical or unduly onerous to comply.

-HMRC is using this power to allow supplies made by third parties to fall outside the digital record keeping requirements until the point at which the agent supplies the information.
-This allows a summary received from an agent to be treated as a single invoice to create the digital record.
-The example given is that of a letting agent.
-This relaxation does not apply to employees or others such as charity volunteers who are not third party agents.
-HMRC is expected to issue further guidance to relax the requirements for supplies made in connection with activities run by charity volunteers.
+The MTD for VAT notice allow supplies made by third party agents to fall outside the digital record keeping requirements until the point at which the agent supplies the information to the business.
+This allows a summary of supplies made by an agent to be treated as a single invoice to create the digital record.
+The example given is that of a letting agent and HMRC has confirmed that the relaxation also applies to barristers who can use summaries prepared by their clerk.
+This relaxation does not apply to records maintained by customers, employees or volunteers who are not third-party agents.